· Compliance · 10 min read

 Container Closure

 Every container must be closed at all times, except when actively adding or removing waste.
+EPA’s closed-container guidance explains what that means for lids, rings, and bungs.
 This means:

 • Bungs fully torqued, not finger-tight